Eric Maryniak - Hi there!

 Common misspellings of my last name are:

-To cut a long story short, I ordered an Y-DNA and mtDNA test at Family Tree DNA (FTDNA, some alternatives and overview sites are listed at the end of this page).
+To cut a long story short, I ordered an Y-DNA and mtDNA test at Family Tree DNA.

 Note my oldest known patriarch and matriarch as determined from genealogical research [1, 2, 3, 4, 5] too (thanks to Wim Penninx):

-The Y-DNA test analyzes your Y chromosome and the mtDNA your mitochondrial DNA.
+The Y-DNA test analyses your Y chromosome and the mtDNA your mitochondrial DNA.

 Only males have a Y chromosome and it is passed on from father to son.